Witness the rise of the modern American conservation movement, from the Industrial Revolution to the late twentieth century

 Offer an incisive view into the many actors and agencies whose efforts shaped modern policy and legislation in conservation and environmental protection in the United States with this diverse inaugural collection in Gale’s Environmental History series.

 Researchers will find the work of individual movers and shakers, such as early environmentalists George Bird Grinnell and “father of forestry” Joseph Trimble Rothrock, as well as later activists like Rosalie Edge and Velma “Wild Horse Annie” Johnston.
-They can sift through the records of agencies such as the United States Forest Service and the U.S. Bureau of Reclamation, as well as the many departments focused on conservation and land-use matters, from water conservation to wildlife management, at both the state and municipal levels.
+They can sift through the records of agencies such as the U.S. Forest Service and the U.S. Bureau of Reclamation, along with the many departments focused on conservation and land-use matters, from water conservation to wildlife management, at both the state and municipal levels.

 Provide Context for Today’s Conservation Movement